 Antibacterial, thus cures bacterial and viral infections with ease.
 It provides great relief against infections in the colon and urinary tract, as well as typhoid, cholera, sores, skin infections and temporary problems like food poisoning.

-It has anti-inflammatory properties, thus soothes both internal and external inflammations.
-It can also relieve topical pain that might be associated with arthritis or injury.
+Also it has anti-inflammatory properties, thus soothes both internal and external inflammations.
+It can also relieve topical pain that might be due to arthritis or injury.
 Reduces body ache associate with fever and cold too.

 Antioxidants present in the oil protect you from the damages done to the body by free radicals and neutralizes them, while repairing the damage already done.